Authenticated Contradictions from Desynchronized Provenance and Watermarking: Background and Related Work

 The robustness and vulnerability properties reviewed have been studied, but almost exclusively within a single verification layer.
 On the provenance side, the C2PA security considerations documents~\cite{c2pa2023security} enumerate threats including manifest stripping, re-signing, and soft-binding collisions, while others argue that C2PA's reliance on voluntary adoption renders it insufficient as a standalone defense against misinformation~\cite{locker2025overpromising}.
 Hardware-anchored approaches propose binding provenance to the capture device, however these works treat the watermark layer as out of scope~\cite{jang2025signing}.

 Ecosystem audits have begun to document the gap between these layers.
 Rijsbosch et al.~\cite{rijsbosch2025adoption} report that only 38\% of surveyed AI image generators implement adequate watermarking and just 18\% integrate with C2PA-style labeling standards, establishing that the fragmentation enabling cross-layer inconsistencies is empirically widespread.
 Nemecek et al.~\cite{nemecek2025watermarking} argue that without independent verification across technical, audit, and enforcement layers, watermarking serves as symbolic compliance rather than effective oversight.
 Simmons and Winograd~\cite{simmons2024interoperable} define success and failure scenarios when provenance and watermark signals co-exist in broadcast media, while agent-based forensic pipelines have been explored for multimodal detection~\cite{liang2025evidence}.
-These contributions identify the fragmentation problem or propose frameworks, but none empirically demonstrate the cross-layer contradiction as a reproducible attack workflow or evaluate a detection protocol against it.
+These contributions identify the fragmentation problem or propose frameworks, but none demonstrate the cross-layer contradiction as a reproducible specification-level vulnerability or evaluate a detection protocol against it.

 Industry and standards-focused analyses reinforce this picture at a systems level.
 Recent work on media integrity~\cite{young2026media} concludes that high-confidence validation requires aligning multiple signals rather than trusting any single mechanism in isolation, and the Origin Lens framework~\cite{loth2026origin} advocates combined provenance verification and AI detection but does not examine cases where a valid manifest coexists with a contradictory watermark.
-None, to our knowledge, empirically demonstrates the cross-layer contradiction as a concrete, reproducible attack workflow in deployed tools, nor provides a systematic protocol for detecting such contradictions.
-Our work addresses this gap by instantiating provenance-laundering workflows that produce authenticated fakes, and evaluating a cross-layer audit protocol that jointly reasons over provenance metadata and pixel-level watermark signals.
+None, to our knowledge, empirically demonstrates the cross-layer contradiction as a concrete, reproducible vulnerability in deployed tools, nor provides a systematic protocol for detecting such contradictions.
+Our work addresses this gap by constructing workflows that exploit this specification-level omission to produce authenticated fakes, and evaluating a cross-layer audit protocol that jointly reasons over provenance metadata and pixel-level watermark signals.